 Watch them glow!

-Water exists within all the states of matter.
+Water exists in three states of matter.
 Water is, of course, a liquid, snow and ice are solids, and water vapor is a gas!
-Water and ice also represent the concept of reversible change.
+Water and ice also are also a great example of reversible change.
 Water can change to ice and back again without the chemical composition being affected.

 Make sure to get the kids outside to test out their lanterns!
 These would be fun to have out for an after-dark party!